lawrenceslng/Packer-Terraform_Example/README.md

 - custom_ami_id

     Navigate to your AWS Console once Packer build has been run and go to EC2 -> AMIs and copy the AMI ID that has the name "packer-example" and put it in line 15.
+Example from Step 2's screenshot would be `ami-01cfbdddacfff61cf`.

 - bastion_ssh_key